Table of Contents

 Again, let them know how it would help if they could give you feedback on how they feel about how things are going and how important or unimportant those topics were for them.
 In so doing, you are giving your students a voice to how they feel about how you run your classroom.

-This is a win-win for everyone, especially if you are receptive to what they have to say and how much it will help them improve their way of learning.
+This is a win-win for everyone, especially if you are receptive to what they have to say and how much it will help them improve their way of learning and your student engagement strategies.

 Entertaining doesn’t need to be a song and dance or hours of planning on your behalf.
 It can easily be just a simple shift in how you are giving out the exact same assignments or preparing for activities.